Here are 21 reasons you may be broke.Read through the list to see which ones apply to you (hopefully none)!

 As a Financial Wellness Coach, I get to meet all sorts of amazing people in various stages of brokenness.
 Some of them have significant debt that they don’t know how to get a handle on while others are honestly doing just fine, they just don’t know what to do next.
 At some point, most of us will find ourselves in a financially challenged situation and ask ourselves how we got there.

 Below, I have compiled the 21 reasons you may be broke.
-Read through the list to see which ones apply to you.
-Then, head to my Instagram where I am writing a deep-dive series on each of these reasons over the course of 21 days.
 Don’t let your reasons for being broke turn into excuses.
 As they say, “knowing is half the battle”.

 Here are the 21 reasons.
 Choose all that apply: